Ashoklathwal/Code-for-Interview/README.md

 * Find the largest BST subtree in a given Binary Tree
 * Add all greater values to every node in a given BST
 * Convert a BST to a Binary Tree such that sum of all greater keys is added to every key
-* K’th Largest Element in BST when modification to BST is not allowed
-* Second largest element in BST
 * How to handle duplicates in Binary Search Tree?
 * Count BST nodes that lie in a given range
 * Double Tree